ecumike/page-lab-sampledata/README.md

 It contains 50 URLs, each with ~13 test runs.

 - Clone/download the JSON file.
-- Run the `manage.py loaddata` command pointing to your saved JSON file.
+- Run the `manage.py loaddata` command from your PageLab app repo directory, pointing to the local saved JSON file.
-- Fire up PageLab and you will now see all the reports and visuals populated.
+- Fire up PageLab.